heyx3/JMarkovJunior_Unreal5Demo/README.md

 The integration plugin runs MarkovJunior.jl as a standalone exe, using that project's [IPC protocol](https://github.com/heyx3/MarkovJunior.jl#through-the-ipc).

-> *Currently we only support Windows, but I welcome PR's to add other platforms!*
+> *Currently we only support Windows.
+More platforms may come after the integration stabilizes.*

 ## Integration Plugin